istio/test-infra/prow/genjobs/README.md

       --override-selector            The existing node selector will be overridden rather than added to.
   -p, --presets strings              Path to file(s) containing additional presets.
       --refs                         Apply translation to all extra refs regardless of repo.
-  -b, --repo-denylist strings       Repositories to denylist in generation process.
+      --repo-allowlist strings       Repositories to allowlist in generation process.
-  -w, --repo-allowlist strings       Repositories to allowlist in generation process.
+      --repo-denylist strings        Repositories to denylist in generation process.
       --rerun-orgs strings           GitHub organizations to authorize job rerun for.
       --rerun-users strings          GitHub user to authorize job rerun for.
       --resolve                      Resolve and expand values for presets in generated job(s).